GST & Compliance

 On this page (18)

-GST New Rules April 2026 have changed how Indian small businesses file returns, claim ITC, and generate invoices —
+GST New Rules April 2026 have changed how Indian small businesses file returns, claim ITC, and generate invoices, and most shop owners do not know it yet.

 Suresh runs a hardware shop in Nagpur.
 Monthly billing around ₹8 lakh.
 GST registered, fairly regular with returns.
-Last Tuesday his CA called: “One of your main suppliers hasn’t been filing on time.
-From April 1, your GSTR-3B might get blocked.”
+Last Tuesday his CA called: "One of your main suppliers hasn't been filing on time.
+From April 1, your GSTR-3B might get blocked."
 Suresh had never heard of IMS.
 He had no idea what an ITC hard block was.
 He is not unusual.
-Across India, lakhs of shop owners are about to get hit by ten GST changes — and most of them do not know it yet.
+Across India, lakhs of shop owners are about to get hit by ten GST changes, and most of them do not know it yet.

-Accountune is cloud-based GST billing and accounting software built for Indian small businesses, starting at ₹799 per year.
-It automatically handles GSTR-1 and GSTR-3B data, purchase records for IMS reconciliation, and GST rate management — so the changes below are handled in the background while you run the shop.
+Accountune is cloud based GST billing and accounting software built for Indian small businesses, starting at ₹799 per year.
+It automatically handles GSTR-1 and GSTR-3B data, purchase records for IMS reconciliation, and GST rate management, so the changes below are handled in the background while you run the shop.

 1. What Is Changing from GST New Rules April 2026 — Overview